-YouthBuild - DESC is collaborating with Southeast Michigan Community Alliance (SEMCA), The Workforce Development Institute (WDI), Operating Engineers Local 324, Carpenter and Millwright's Union, Say Detroit Play Green Door Initiatives, and the Detroit Catholic Pastoral Alliance to implement a YouthBuild program for young adults, ages 18-24, who are residents of Detroit, Hamtramck, or Highland Park, Michigan.
+YouthBuild - DESC is collaborating with Southeast Michigan Community Alliance (SEMCA), Southwest Economic Solutions (SWES), the Michigan State AFL-CIO Human Resources Development, Inc. (HRDI), and the Michigan Building and Construction Trades Council (MBCTC) to implement a YouthBuild program for young adults, ages 18-24, who are residents of Detroit, Hamtramck, or Highland Park, Michigan.
 YouthBuild is a community-based alternative education program that provides job training and educational opportunities for youth ages 16-24 who face barriers to employment.
 Youth learn construction skills while constructing or rehabilitating affordable housing for families who have low incomes or are experiencing homelessness in their own neighborhoods.
 Youth split their time between the construction site and the classroom, where they earn their high school diploma or equivalency degree, learn to be community leaders, and prepare for college and other postsecondary training opportunities.